mozilla/application-services/docs/howtos/passing-protobuf-data-over-ffi.md

 ### I'd like to expose a function returning a `Vec<T>`.

-If T is a type from msg_types.proto, then this is fairly easy:
+If T is a type from your mylib_msg_types.proto, then this is fairly easy:

 Don't, instead add a new msg_type that contains a repeated T field, and make that rust function return that.